AmandaKitSam/Front-End-04/README.md

 - Section 1: Features

-- Section 2: Favorite Meals
+- Section 2: Favourite Meals

-- Section 3: How It Works - steps
+- Section 3: How It Works - Steps

-- Section 4: Cities ("We're currently in these cities")
+- Section 4: Cities ("Currently in these cities")

 - Section 5: Customer Testimonials